ahuamana/CleanArquitecturePokeDex/README.md

 ![pokedex - screenshots](https://user-images.githubusercontent.com/60039961/221394064-eee4b436-65e8-4fab-8191-b77d05e07ad7.png)

+## Permissions

+On Android versions prior to Android 8.0, wallabag requires the following permissions:
+- Full Network Access.

 ## API Reference
 This project uses the PokeAPI v2 GraphQL endpoint as its data source.
 The endpoint URL is: https://beta.pokeapi.co/graphql/v1beta.
 This endpoint allows for more flexible queries than the REST API.